davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.calc/index.md

   ```

   <!--
-  Now implement a method called `square()`, which takes no arguments and will square the current value.
+  Now implement a method called `square()`, which takes no inputs and will square the current value.
 Hint: You are reminded that you should reuse code where possible...

     ```java
     Calculator c = new Calculator(1);